Communication situations are any kind of situation in which communication takes place.

 You may think that an exit interview is irrelevant since you’re leaving anyway, but that’s far from the truth.
 You don’t want to burn your bridges.
 Here are some tips on how to handle an exit interview:

-• Leave emotions at the door — Even if the reason you’re leaving is making you furious, keep the sentiment for when you vent to your friends.
-You want to remain professional in the eyes of the company and leave on good terms;
+• Leave emotions at the door.
+Even if the reason you’re leaving is making you furious, keep the sentiment for when you vent to your friends.
+Remain professional in the eyes of the company and leave on good terms.

-• Be honest — Not showing emotions doesn’t mean you should lie.
-On the contrary, the company wants to know your genuine reasons for leaving so that they can fix the problems and reduce employee turnover;
+• Be honest.
+The company wants to know your genuine reasons for leaving so that they can fix the problems and reduce employee turnover.

-• Prepare in advance — You don’t want to improvise with this type of interview because you might end up unwittingly offending someone.
+• Prepare in advance.
 Think about all the unpleasant things you need to say and how you can best communicate them without sounding rude or unprofessional.

 Tackle any communication situation with Pumble